 - Kernel Compilation using Vitis HLS

-Vitis HLS is a compiler that takes C/C++ source code as an input and synthesizes it into an RTL desin that is optimized for AMD FPGA products.
+Vitis HLS is a compiler that takes C/C++ source code as an input and synthesizes it into an RTL design that is optimized for Xilinx FPGA products.
 Each C++ kernel must be synthesized using Vitis HLS to produce a Xilinx object (.xo) file.
 One or more .xo files can be paired for linking using Vitis linker to produce the .xclbin file.

-The steps for kernel development in Vitis HLS include.
+The steps for kernel development in Vitis HLS are as follows:

 - Write the C/C++ code for the function